VaiTon/Agamennone/README.md

 > SQLite is not recommended for production use.
 >
 > It can't be used with Grafana, so no monitoring is available.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+The code under the `client` folder is licensed under the MIT License - see the [client/LICENSE](client/LICENSE) file for details.